GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Description

 Explore the Firebase Genkit Monitoring and understand the application's performance and execution.
-Navigate to the Genkit monitoring dashboard by selecting "Genkit" in the left-side panel under "AI" product categoty.
+Navigate to the Genkit monitoring dashboard on the firebase console by selecting "Genkit" in the left-side panel under "AI" product category.

 1. **Assess overall health**: Based on this high-level view, what potential areas look like they might need attention?
 1. **Inspect by feature**: Identify individual GenAI _features_ in the app.